 According to a recent study, a majority of drivers admit to aggression and dangerous behaviors known as “road rage” while behind the wheel.
 Approximately 80 percent of U.S. drivers say they have displayed road rage, anger, or aggression one or more times in the past year.

-The AAA Foundation for Safety survey says eight million drives have admitted to extreme behaviors while driving.
+The AAA Foundation for Safety survey says eight million drivers have admitted to extreme behaviors while driving.
 Commonly considered road rage, these behaviors include purposely colliding with another vehicle and confronting another motorist outside their vehicle.

 Tailgating is the most common aggressive driving behavior, which involves following another vehicle too closely, and is performed by approximately half of drivers in across the country; about 104 million total drivers.